Free Company Let Tenancy Agreement Template UK

 5. Utilities and Services:

 • Unless otherwise specified in the lease agreement, landlords are typically responsible for providing basic utilities and services, such as water, electricity, and trash removal.
-The lease should outline the specifics of which utilities are covered by the landlord.
+The lease should outline the specifics of which utilities the landlord covers.

 6. Common Area Maintenance (CAM):